isc-projects/bind9/doc/arm/reference.rst

    :short: Controls the IPv6 address from which queries are issued.

-   If the server does not know the answer to a question, it queries other name servers. :any:`query-source` specifies the address and port used for such queries.
+   If the server does not know the answer to a question, it queries other name servers. :any:`query-source` specifies the address used for such queries.
 For queries sent over IPv6, there is a separate :any:`query-source-v6` option.
 If ``address`` is ``*`` (asterisk) or is omitted, a wildcard IP address (``INADDR_ANY``) is used.